aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Don’t let statistics do a number on you.
+> 🥠 You can always find happiness at work on Friday.

-Last update: Wed Jun 26 05:07:17 2024
+Last update: Thu Jun 27 05:07:49 2024

 ### Let's play! 🎮